-SOL, calls BACOLI95 to determine the point in time where the tumor mass, as approximated above, reaches the critical value.
-We find that this happens when $t \approx 2.30258$ .
+The corresponding main program, after calling BACOLI95_INIT and SET-SOL, calls BACOLI95 to determine the point in time where the approximate tumor mass reaches the critical value of 10.
+We find that this happens when $t \approx 2.30258$.
 The main program prints out the solution and then terminates.
-See Figure 6 for a plot of the approximate concentration, $C(x,t) = e^t U(x,t)$ , where U(x,t) is the approximate solution to (14), with the boundary and initial conditions indicated above, at the time of the event.
+See Figure 6 for a plot of the approximate concentration, $C(x,t) = e^t U(x,t)$, where U(x,t) is the approximate solution to (14), at the time of the event.

-4.5 Steady state detection via layer-boundary tracking for the One Layer Burgers Equation
+4.5 Steady State Detection via Layer-boundary Tracking for the One Layer Burgers' Equation

-This problem again considers the One Layer Burgers Equation, and for this example, the event detection task is to discover when the solution reaches steady state.
+This problem also considers the OLBE and, for this example, the event detection task is to discover when the solution reaches steady state.

-For a typical problem, the detection of steady state requires a more elaborate computation (see the next two examples) but for the One Layer Burgers Equation, the behavior of the solution makes obtaining the answer to this question straightforward.
+For a typical problem, the detection of steady state requires a more elaborate computation (see the next two examples) but for the OLBE, the behavior of the solution makes obtaining the answer to this question straightforward.